MikroTik Solutions

 Distributing IPv6 Addresses to the Rest of the LAN

-Whatever incentives your ISP may have to use DHCPv6, they are unlikely to apply inside your LAN, where the pure SLAAC alternative should suffice:
+Whatever incentives your ISP may have to use DHCPv6, they are unlikely to apply inside your LAN, where the pure SLAAC alternative should suffice.
+On the gateway router, say:

-Enabling ND on the bridge implicitly enables SLAAC on the LAN.
+This implicitly enables SLAAC distribution to the LAN.

 DNS